PolyYou/georges/README.md

 then connect to [http://localhost:8888](http://localhost:8888 "Jupyter Notebook") to access the Jupyter Notebook interface.

 The image includes a complete Anaconda Python3 environment with the most common packages.
-The latest *MAD-X* development release is available in */usr/local/bin/madx*.
+The latest *MAD-X* development release is available in */usr/local/bin/madx*.TEST REDA